Armacryss/brackets-utf8-converter/README.md

 - [x] Ability to convert whole folders (create a copy of that folder with an extension to the name)
 - [x] Ability to detect encoding/convert a single file _(Brackets' error message prevent the use of such functionality on unreadable files... still exists just in case)_
 - [ ] Add more comments to coffeescripts !
+- [ ] Handle files with no encoding detected (display them in a panel maybe...)

 Other features that MAY be added (one day)
 ---------------------